macjohnny/news-documentation/Documentation/AdministratorManual/BestPractice/ClearCache/Index.rst

 	config.cache.133 = tx_news_domain_model_news:108

-This includes the tx_news_domain_model_news records on page 108 (storage page) in the cache lifetime calculation for page 133 (e.g. list view page):
+This includes the tx_news_domain_model_news records on page 108 (storage page) in the cache lifetime calculation for page 133 (e.g. list view page)

+**Note**: This sets the expiration time of the page cache the moment the page is cached, and this is no re-checked when the page is accessed.
+So you would still need to use it in combination with `TCEMAIN.clearCacheCmd` if you use it on on a page without a News plugin.